Temporary (emergency) accommodation

 If you are unable to find a place to stay yourself, NAV can help you find temporary accommodation.

-People who do not have anywhere to sleep and stay for the next 24 hours can be offered temporary accommodation.
+Copy linkLink successfully copiedIf you do not have anywhere to sleep and stay for the next 24 hours, you can be offered temporary accommodation.

 Emergency situations include a fire, family problems or relationship break-up, being evicted from the place you were living, etc.